WangRongsheng/awesome-LLM-resourses/README.md

 28. [Chonkie](https://github.com/bhavnicksm/chonkie): The no-nonsense RAG chunking library that's lightweight, lightning-fast, and ready to CHONK your texts.
 29. [RAGLite](https://github.com/superlinear-ai/raglite): RAGLite is a Python toolkit for Retrieval-Augmented Generation (RAG) with PostgreSQL or SQLite.
 30. [KAG](https://github.com/OpenSPG/KAG): KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
+31. [CAG](https://github.com/hhhuang/CAG): CAG leverages the extended context windows of modern large language models (LLMs) by preloading all relevant resources into the model’s context and caching its runtime parameters.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>